RouninMedia/Da3SH/README.md

 Most importantly, **Da3SH** retreats from code-nesting and moves back to clean separation of technologies.

-Consequently, Da3SH offers a technology-agnostic alternative to code-within-code.
+Instead, Da3SH offers code-as-data: a language-agnostic alternative to code-within-code.

+Consequently,

 Da3SH operates simultaneously in two conceptual dimensions: